michael2012z/BitBible/markdown/KJV/files/2Chr.md

 20. Moreover the candlesticks with their lamps, that they should burn after the manner before the oracle, of pure gold;

-21. And the flowers, and the lamps, and the tongs, made he of gold, and that perfect gold;perfect…: Heb. perfections of gold
+21. And the flowers, and the lamps, and the tongs, made he of gold, and that perfect gold;

-22. And the snuffers, and the basons, and the spoons, and the censers, of pure gold: and the entry of the house, the inner doors thereof for the most holy place, and the doors of the house of the temple, were of gold.basons: or, bowls
+22. And the snuffers, and the basons, and the spoons, and the censers, of pure gold: and the entry of the house, the inner doors thereof for the most holy place, and the doors of the house of the temple, were of gold.

 ## 2 Chronicles 5